REGUA works very closely with a small but dedicated team of volunteers in the UK.

 He is the secretary of the Brazilian Atlantic Rainforest Trust (BART), a council member of the Rainforest Trust and served for many years as a council member of the World Land Trust – all major donors to REGUA.

 Alan is a retired accountant and in addition to his support to REGUA has served as the honorary treasurer and then chairman of the British Trust for Ornithology, honorary treasurer of the RSPB and as a director of Wetlands International.
-He is now serving as a trustee of Butterfly Conservation and has recently become a director of a very large rainforest project in Sumatra.
+He is now a director of a very large rainforest project in Sumatra.

-Lee graduated in Environmental Science then spent 20 years working in IT before moving on to freelance ecological consultancy and nature writing.
-Lee was a founding trustee of the UK charity Wader Quest, and still birds his patch of Staines Moor in south-west London, where he is also involved in habitat management.
+Lee graduated in Environmental Science and spent 20 years working in the IT industry before moving on to freelance ecological consultancy and nature writing, and was a founding trustee of the UK charity Wader Quest.

 Volunteer Coordinator and Birdfair Coordinator